‘The Bungles’ no more: Super Bowl-bound Bengals bring hope to long-suffering Cincinnati

 Now the Joe Burrow Hunger Relief fund at the nonprofit Foundation for Appalachian Ohio has grown to $1.5 million, with fans donating nearly $100,000 in the days since the Bengals clinched their Super Bowl berth.
 Fans often donate in multiples of nine — Burrow’s jersey number, the foundation said.

 People say they like Burrow because he’s humble and tough, with just the right amount of swagger.
-He managed to overcome a serious knee injury in a late-season game against the Washington Football Team in 2020 to take his team to a 10-7 record this year, surviving a playoff game against the Tennessee Titans where he was sacked nine times.
+He managed to overcome a serious knee injury in a late-season game against the Washington Football Team in 2020 to take his team to a 10-7 record this season, surviving a playoff game against the Tennessee Titans where he was sacked nine times.
 Asked by reporters Monday which of his many nicknames he prefers — “Joe Brrr” is one, also “Joe Cool” — he said simply, “Just call me Joe.”

 At a Monday night pep rally at Paul Brown Stadium before the team left for Los Angeles, fans draped themselves in fuzzy tiger-stripe blankets, braved a wind chill of 25 degrees and chanted “Who dey?
 Who dey?
 Who dey think gonna beat dem Bengals?”
 (Answer: “Nobody!”)
 The noise level in the stadium rose to a dull roar when the team entered through a cloud of fake smoke.
-Burrow got the loudest cheer, along with the chant for “MVP, MVP,” which is what he could be named by the league if he manages to bring the Vince Lombardi Trophy home next week.
+Burrow got the loudest cheer, along with the chant for “MVP, MVP," which is what they hoped he would be named.
+(He was named “Comeback Player of the Year” Thursday.)

 “Burrow was looking fragile, broken, but he came back from injury and now we’re in the Super Bowl,” said fan Brittany Scruggs, 22, a personal trainer and Cincinnati resident.
 “It’s definitely the year of the tiger.”